Image showing parents and children having a conversation in the garden

 You may also be interested in...

-Whatever your own decision about organ donation, it is vital that you talk to your loved ones - so they can fully understand the decision and can be certain about what you want.
+Whatever your own decision about organ donation, it’s vital that you talk to your loved ones so they can fully understand the decision and be certain about what you want.

 So, what do you need to know about organ donation?
-How do you start a conversation about organ donation with your children and debunk common myths about organ donation?
+How do you start a conversation about organ donation and debunk common myths about organ donation?
 And what do you need to do once you’ve made up your mind?
 Let’s take a look.

 Family involvement